 Certain relocation fringe benefits are exempt from FBT.
 To the extent that a fringe benefit is exempt from FBT, it will also usually be exempt from income tax.
 Employer-provided cars are taxed concessionally under the FBT rules.
 Relocation costs are typically not deductible to the individual employee.

 Deductions can be claimed for losses and outgoings incurred in the gaining or producing of assessable income.
-For example, to the extent that an individual owns a rental property, deductions would be available for any interest incurred in respect of borrowings to fund the acquisition of the property, property rates, insurance, repairs and maintenance, and for some properties, depreciation on items such as carpets, curtains, and any furniture acquired for the rental property.
+For example, to the extent that an individual owns a rental property, deductions would be available for any interest incurred in respect of borrowings to fund the acquisition of the property, property rates, insurance, repairs and maintenance, and, for some properties, depreciation on items such as carpets, curtains, and any furniture acquired for the rental property.

 Tax deductions are not available for expenses of a private or domestic nature, for example, the cost of personal medical expenses, private health insurance premiums, the costs of child care (see the Other tax credits and incentives section for more information), alimony, life insurance premiums or interest incurred in respect of borrowings to fund the acquisition of an individual's place of residence.

-Additional tax may apply to the extent that the total of all superannuation contributions made in a year for the individual (including contributions made by an employer) exceed the annual 'concessional contributions cap' of AUD 25,000.
+Individuals can claim a deduction for contributions made to complying superannuation funds, regardless of the extent of their employment-related activities.
+However, additional tax may apply to the extent that the total of all superannuation contributions made in a year for the individual (including contributions made by an employer) exceed the annual 'concessional contributions cap' of AUD 25,000.

 Charitable contributions of AUD 2 or more are generally deductible where they are made to entities that are specifically named in the tax law or endorsed by the Commissioner of Taxation as 'deductible gift recipients'.
 However, deductions for such gifts cannot generate tax losses.
 That is, generally the deduction is limited to the amount of assessable income remaining after deducting from assessable income all other deductions.